 While it may have been delivered to the wrong address, there’s also a decent chance it was actually stolen.
-Over 36% of people in the U.S. have had a package stolen off of their porch at least once by package thieves (also known as porch pirates).
+Over 36% of people in the U.S. have had a package stolen off of their porch at least once by package thieves.

 While no one wants to be the victim of package theft, you may actually be more at risk than others.
-Take our quiz to find out how protected you are against porch pirates.
+Take our quiz to find out how protected you are against package thieves.

 Tips to avoid package theft